floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary
+Third-party sites operate independently of government sources and are not sponsored by these government agencies.
+Thus, record availability on third-party websites may vary.

-Is it Worth it To Fight a Traffic Ticket in Florida
+Is it Worth it To Fight a Traffic Ticket in Florida?

 Offenders who believe they are wrongly accused of a traffic offense may choose to fight a Florida traffic ticket in court.
 However, only alleged violators with a non-criminal violation or parking ticket are eligible for this option.